Pizza recipe· 5 ingredients5.0 (1)

 Basil & rest

-Tear fresh basil over the hot pie.
+Tear the fresh basil 5 leaves over the hot pie.
 Rest 60 seconds before slicing so the cheese sets.

 ✶ Pizzaiolo tip